ffxsam/repro-aws-amplify-sdk/README.md

 ## AWS JS SDK v3

 It would be great to make SDK calls on the server side.
-This would (in some instances) remove the need for API calls, reducing potential cold starts by half:
+This would (in some instances) remove the need for API calls, reducing latency & potential cold starts by half:

 > Nuxt app ❄️ » API Gateway » Lambda ❄️ » SDK call